NTNU-MobileApps/exercise-e6-template/README.md

 a "Submit" button.
 If an input contains an incorrect value, you must mark that input field and display an appropriate error message.

+The implementation consists of two parts:

+1. Creating the UI layout
+2. Setting up validation logic

+### Creating the layout

-Implement the input form according to the following specification (which will be checked in the tests):
+Create the elements for the input form according to the following specification (which will be checked in the tests):

 1. Add an input field for the username: a `TextField` widget (note: later we will talk about `TextFormField` widget as well, but don't use it for now as this may conflict with unit